Looking for a full scholarship to study for a doctorate in Ireland by 2022? Well, you got an opportunity here.

 Have a question concerning this scholarship?
 Please leave a comment below.

-Maxwell Tega has a passion for showing people hope.
-He has nearly a decade experience helping people make key decisions on education and career.
-You can find him almost everywhere on this site, from answering admission and scholarship questions to creating tutorials.
-Connect with me on Facebook and Twitter.
+Maxwell is a Dietitian with passion for showing people hope.
+With nearly a decade experience helping people make key decisions on education and career, you can find him almost everywhere on this site.
+From answering admission and scholarship questions to creating tutorials and helping others live their best lives though nutrition.
+Connect with me on Twitter.